-The Australian Institute of Marine Science is one of several distinguished research organisations involved in the Reef Restoration and Adaptation Program (RRAP), the largest collaborative effort to help the Great Barrier Reef survive climate change.
+The Australian Institute of Marine Science is one of several distinguished research organisations involved in the Reef Restoration and Adaptation Program (RRAP), the largest collaborative effort to help the Great Barrier Reef resist, adapt and recover from climate change.

-RRAP brings together some of the best minds in marine science, technology, and engineering, to create a toolkit of effective, at-scale Reef interventions that are feasible, safe, acceptable and affordable.
+RRAP brings together some of the best minds in marine science, traditional environmental knowledge, technology, social sciences, risk assessments, engineering and philanthropy, to create a toolkit of effective, large-scale Reef interventions that are feasible, safe, acceptable and affordable.
 These could be implemented if, when and where it is decided action is needed.

-Modelling shows these interventions are likely to be required in addition to emissions reduction and continued Reef management.
+Modelling shows these interventions are likely to be required in addition to emissions reduction and enhancements to existing Reef management activities like marine park zoning, crown-of-thorns starfish control and water quality improvements.

 These interventions would work together, reinforcing each other to protect and restore high value locations, as well as help it more broadly adapt to a warmer future.